FunnelKitBlogs

 2. Charge for specific payment options only

-You can charge additional fees for selective payment methods like Cash on Delivery (COD).
+You can charge additional fees for select payment methods, such as Cash on Delivery (COD).
 Customers understand that COD involves higher risks or processing costs, making the fee feel justified.

 3. Set a fair and reasonable fee

-Never overcharge, as it may put the customers off guard, causing you to lose the customer.
+Never overcharge, as it may put customers on guard, causing you to lose their business.
 The fee is proportional to the extra cost incurred.
 Excessive fees can deter customers from completing their purchases, while reasonable fees are more acceptable.

 4. Don’t charge high-value customers

-In increasing customer loyalty to your brand, you can treat your VIP customers, especially by not charging them the additional fee as you do with average customers.
-This way, the high-value customers will feel valued and likely stay loyal to your brand and make repeat purchases.
+To increase customer loyalty to your brand, consider treating your VIP customers with special attention, such as not charging them the additional fee that you charge average customers.
+This way, high-value customers will feel valued and are likely to stay loyal to your brand, making repeat purchases.

 5. Waive fees for orders above a certain order total

-By waiving fees for orders worth a certain order total, you can encourage customers to add more items to their cart to reach that target order total, increasing sales and order value.
-Set a minimum order total that ensures the value of the order covers the extra costs you’re choosing not to charge the customer.
+By waiving fees for orders exceeding a certain order total, you can encourage customers to add more items to their cart, thereby increasing sales and order value.
+Set a minimum order total that ensures the value of the order covers the extra costs you’re choosing not to pass on to the customer.

-By following these practices, you can implement additional fees without harming the customer experience while ensuring your business stays profitable.
+By following these practices, you can implement additional fees without compromising the customer experience, while ensuring your business remains profitable.

 Ready to Charge Additional Fees on WooCommerce Checkout?